The Youth Justice Clinic (YJC) is a spring only, three-credit, graded clinic in which third-year law

 and Wake counties.

-Criminal Lawyering Process (CLP) is a three-credit, graded, writing experience (WE) course.
-All Youth Justice Clinic students must take this course during the 3rd year fall semester.
+Criminal Lawyering Process (CLP) is a three-credit, graded, rigorous writing experience (RWE) course.
+All Youth Justice Clinic students must take this course during the 3rd year spring semester.
 Using

 simulations, discussion, video, and lecture, students cover the practical skills as